turtleand/build/src/content/posts/2025-11-29-mocker-python.md

 ```

 The first test shows the real `pytest-mock` fixture in action, while the second runs through the DIY implementation so you can trace every step.

----

-## Deep Search companion

-Want the giant research dump, references, and best practices?
-Jump to the [Deep Search companion post](/blog/2025-11-29-mocker-python-deep-search) to read every source and comparison we collected while building this guide.
-****